Smoothness Errors in Dynamics Models and How to Avoid Them: Deferred Theory

 Normalization by the cell area was used for the dataset construction in \citet{park2023modelingdynamicsmeshesgauge}, but it is not used in the definition of the Robust Laplacian \citep{sharp2020laplacian}.
 In fact, the cell area introduces asymmetry in the edge weights.
 This is undesirable, as unitary mesh convolution depends on symmetric edge weights in order to preserve the Rayleigh quotient.

 \paragraph{Cotangent Laplacian Edge Weights and Robust Rewiring.} As noted in \cref{sec:relaxed_meshes}, an arbitrary mesh may have negative cotangent weights.
 These cotangent weights have the following geometric meaning.
 For vertices $ij$ connected by an edge, we say that the edge is \textit{primal}.
-For manifold meshes, for each primal edge there exists a \textit{dual edge} that connects the triangle circumcenters for the two triangles that share a primal edge.
+For manifold meshes, for each primal edge connecting two triangle there exists a \textit{dual edge} that connects the triangle circumcenters.
 The cotangent weights correspond to the ratio of the primal and dual edge lengths for vertices $ij$ \citep{Crane2013DGP}.
 The weights are positive when the angles $\alpha_{ij} + \beta_{ij} \leq \pi$.
 The Robust Laplacian applies two edge rewiring algorithms sequentially, the tufted cover algorithm and the Delaunay edge flip algorithm.
 The tufted cover algorithm ensures the mesh is manifold so that the Delaunay edge flip algorithm can be applied.
 The Delaunay edge flip algorithm then ensures that the mesh satisfies the intrinsic Delaunay criterion (\cref{def:delaunay}).
 A sample edge flip is illustrated in \cref{fig:edge_flip}.

 \citet{sharp2020laplacian} note that from a finite element perspective, changing the triangulation via Delaunay edge-flipping effectively just provides a different set of linear basis functions for the same polyhedral domain.
 Thus, the only practical concern is whether the tufted cover algorithm, which ensures that the mesh is manifold, does not dramatically change the connectivity.
 Empirical results from \citet{sharp2020laplacian} find that the Robust Laplacian greatly \textit{improves} performance computing geodesic distances with the heat method \citep{crane2017heat}, which depends on numerical PDE solving on highly nonmanifold meshes with the cotangent Laplacian.
 This provides confidence that the tufted cover algorithm improves the edge-weighting scheme for unitary mesh convolution.
 See \citet{crane2017heat} for additional reference on numerical PDE solving on nonmanifold meshes.